anasderkaoui/AutoRCX/My project reports/19th session's report.md

 ![-jetson-waveshare-35844](https://user-images.githubusercontent.com/115218309/232207341-64b2d813-9357-45a4-a94c-97a9792ac67f.jpg)

 Our chosen operating system, ROS, required some crucial preliminary steps before installation.
 I began by formatting and mounting the SD card's disk partition in Linux, utilizing ext4 to make optimal use of the additional storage capacity.
 This task was crucial in ensuring smooth functioning and efficient management of the vast amounts of data we anticipated handling.
-You can follow the commands below to mount and format your SD card:<br />
+You can follow the commands below to **mount and format your SD card**:<br />

 `lsblk` :locate a partition you wish to format.
 The SD card appears as "sdb1..." or in our case "mmcblk1..."<br />
 `sudo mkfs -t ext4 /dev/sdb1` :format disk partition with ext4 file system<br />